Amarcord (song)

-"Amarcord" is a 2025 song by Italian singer-songwriter Sarah Toscano.
-It was released by Warner Music Italy on 12 February 2025 as the second single from the debut studio album Met Gala.
-The song competed in the Sanremo Music Festival 2025, placing 17th.
+"Amarcord" is a song co-written and recorded by Italian singer-songwriter Sarah Toscano.
+It was released by Warner Music Italy on 12 February 2025 as the second single from her debut studio album, Met Gala.
+The song competed in the Sanremo Music Festival 2025, placing 17th in the final rank.

 Description

-The song, written by the singer-songwriter herself with Eugenio Maimone, Federica Abbate and Jacopo Ettorre, aka Jacopo Èt, is produced by ITACA, a team founded by the musical duo Merk & Kremont, and Leonardo Grillotti, aka Wolvs.
+The song, written by the singer-songwriter herself with Eugenio Maimone, Federica Abbate and Jacopo Ettorre, aka Jacopo Èt, is produced by ITACA, a team founded by the musical duo Merk & Kremont, and Leonardo "Wolvs" Grillotti.

 Promotion

-After the confirmation of the singer-songwriter among the big names competing at the Sanremo Music Festival 2025, announced by Carlo Conti on TG1 on December 1, 2024, the title of the song was revealed on December 18 during the final of the eighteenth edition of the Sanremo Giovani singing competition.
+After the confirmation of the singer-songwriter among the big names competing at the Sanremo Music Festival 2025, announced by Carlo Conti on TG1 on 1 December 2024, the title of the song was revealed on 18 December during the final of the eighteenth edition of the Sanremo Giovani singing competition.

 Music video

 A music video of "Amarcord", directed by Byron Rosero, was released on 12 February 2025 via Sarah Toscano's YouTube channel.